This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Ever since the beginning of the pandemic, through its careful combination of rapid testing measures, strict safety procedures and an efficient vaccination drive, the UAE had always been able to show exceptional performance in dealing with the virus.
 Safety rules are still in place, along with testing and quarantine requirements if you’re travelling to Dubai and Abu Dhabi.

 Despite the ebb and flow of the pandemic case count, the majority of the population has been vaccinated.
-As we enter the second half of the year, the UAE has so far vaccinated over 80% of the population, and around 97% of the population has received at least one dose of the vaccine.
+As we enter the end of the second half of the year, the UAE has so far fully vaccinated over 87.86% of the population, and around 97% of the population has received at least one dose of the vaccine.

 Precautions while travelling in the UAE

 A mask is the most basic but the most effective protection at your disposal.
 Wearing masks that completely cover the mouth and nose reduces the spread of COVID-19.
 While physical distancing rules in Dubai have relaxed, reducing from three meters to two meters now, face masks must still be worn at all times in public.
 The Supreme Committee has also highlighted the importance of public cooperation, and violators will face stiff penalties following frequent inspections.

 The general rule while travelling during the pandemic is to avoid all crowded places.
 While going sightseeing, it is better to stick to offbeat places.